 What Does the Hanged Man Reversed Mean?

-The Hanged Man is the twelfth card of the Major Arcana, traditionally depicted as a figure suspended upside down from a tree, his expression serene, suggesting that his position is chosen rather than forced.
+The Hanged Man is the twelfth card of the Major Arcana, depicted as a figure suspended upside down from a tree.
+His expression is serene, suggesting that his position is chosen rather than forced.
 Upright, this card counsels patience, surrender, and the wisdom of a new perspective.
 In reverse, the meaning shifts considerably.
 The Hanged Man reversed asks whether the suspension that was once meaningful has become a way of avoiding something that needs to be faced.

 The short answer: the Hanged Man reversed points to stagnation, indecision, or a reluctance to move forward, and it calls for honest reflection on whether you are pausing by choice or by avoidance.